Stephen Urice: Personal life

 Urice was joined in a 2000 civil union with geriatrician Mark H. Beers in Vermont.
 In 2008 Urice and Beers married in Montreal.
 Beers was a former president of the American Geriatrics Society whose research into the side-effects of prescriptions drugs for the elderly became a useful list called the Beers Criteria, which was published by the Journal of the American Medical Association in 1988.
 Beers died in 2009 in Miami Beach, Florida.

-One of Urice's favorite pieces of classical art is the Greek terracotta Euphronios Krater that he visited often when it was on display at the Metropolitan Museum of Art. "[T]he piece was repatriated to Italy in 2008 and is now displayed at the Archaeological Museum of Cerveteri.
+One of Urice's favorite pieces of classical art is the Greek terracotta Euphronios Krater that he visited often when it was on display at the Metropolitan Museum of Art. "[T]he piece was repatriated to Italy in 2008 and is now displayed at the National Archaeological Museum of Cerveteri.
 “I’m making a trip to Rome in the fall to see it again,” he added.
 'It has that strong a pull on me.'"